milhead2/cs466_s23/README.md

 	drive-loader-mode by booting with the button pressed and copy the ```lab1.uf2``` to the faux drive that the pico creates.
 		- ```cp lab1.uf2 /media/miller/RPI-RP2```

-## FreeRTOS and the following is only used fopr Lab2 and beyond... (*..In yer best Buzz Lightyear voice..*)
+## FreeRTOS and the following is only used for Lab2 and beyond... (*..In yer best Buzz Lightyear voice..*)

 Add FreeRTOS to directory tree
 ---------------------------